What Is Marketing? A Better Definition (and Why It Matters)

 Then, it ensures physical availability—that the brand is present, accessible, and easy to act on when the buyer reaches a decision point.

-This is not just theory.
-It’s supported by decades of research in marketing effectiveness.
-Studies have shown that long-term brand building combined with timely activation outperforms a short-term, sales-first approach.
+This isn't theory.
+Decades of effectiveness research — including the work coming out of the Ehrenberg-Bass Institute — consistently shows that long-term brand building combined with timely activation outperforms a short-term, sales-first approach.

-Our new definition reflects that reality.
-And crucially, it respects the buyer’s timeline—not the business’s.
+Our new definition reflects that.
+And crucially, it respects the buyer’s timeline — not the business’s.

 Marketing starts with the audience, not the business: